 Should you only require submission of the lead information, and plan to offer the end user the notification through an email, you may use the confirmation message option.

-Optionally use a confirmation message.
+You could also use a confirmation message.

 Connecting A Notification to your form:

-If you are not using a CRM integration, you will want to select from the available Notifications, or edit/create new notifications for use with your selected form.
+If you are not using a CRM integration, you will want to select from the available notifications or edit/create new notifications for use with your selected form.

 Select the notification (if needed) to use with this form.